b-vanstraaten/qarray/README.md

 If you slip through the gaps then the pip install will try to compile the binaries for you.
 This might require you to install some additional dependencies.
 In particular, might need to have cmake and rust installed.

-Install rust from:
+Install Rust from:
 [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)

 Install CMake from:
 [https://cmake.org/download/](https://cmake.org/download/)
-However, on macOS and Ubuntu you can install cmake using homebrew and apt respectively.
+however, on macOS and Ubuntu you can install cmake using homebrew and apt respectively.

 Also setting up JAX on macOS running on M series chips can be a bit finicky.
-We outline the steps than worked for us in [macOS installation](#macOS installation).
+We outline the steps than worked for us in [macOS installation](#macOS-installation).
 Alternatively, just spin up a [Github Codespace](https://github.com/codespaces), then ```pip install qarray``` and you are done.